avmsteensma/avmsteensma/README.md

-# Sander Steensma
+# Hello!

-Currently a student in software development at the Bit Academy at Noorderpoort, Currently looking for an internship in database or backend development.
+I am currently a student in software development at the Bit Academy at Noorderpoort, looking for an internship in database or backend development.

 ### Public projects